-5 The designated language is English for English-speaking countries (United States, United Kingdom, Australia, New Zealand, Canada, Ireland, South Africa, Singapore, Jamaica, Barbados, Trinidad and Tobago, Philippines, etc.), French for France, German for Germany, Chinese for China, Korean for Korea, have the ability to form sentences in a comprehensive and logical manner.
+4 The designated language is English for English-speaking countries (United States, United Kingdom, Australia, New Zealand, Canada, Ireland, South Africa, Singapore, Jamaica, Barbados, Trinidad and Tobago, Philippines, India, etc.), French for France, German for Germany, Chinese for China, Korean for South Korea, and the principal national language for other non-English-speaking countries.
+However, there may be cases where English is required as well.